 10 Health Benefits Of Jumping Jacks

-There are various reasons jumping jacks are considered effective.
-Yes, they are super fun, but here are 10 other reasons you should totally include them in your workout regimen.
+Yes, jumping jacks are super fun, but here are 10 other reasons you should totally include them in your workout regimen.

 1. Keep Your Heart Healthy

-Jumping jack is an aerobic cardio exercise, meaning, you use oxygen to meet the energy demands and stimulate the heart muscles.
-The heart has to work extra hard to pump enough oxygenated blood and also bring back the carbon dioxide loaded blood from the cells.
+Jumping jack is an aerobic cardio exercise, meaning, you use oxygen to meet the energy demands and stimulate the heart muscles (1).
+The heart has to work extra hard to pump enough oxygenated blood and also bring back the carbon dioxide-loaded blood from the cells.
 This, in turn, helps exercise the heart muscles and other organs like the lungs.
 Hence, this steady and slow exercise keeps your heart healthy by providing a good workout to it.

 2. Aid Weight Loss